jared-richard-clarke/student/notes/pratt-parser/crockford.md

         return a.length === 0 ? null : a.length === 1 ? a[0] : a;
     };

+    // "The block statement wraps a pair of curly braces around a list of
+    // statements, giving them a new scope.
+(JavaScript does not have
+    // block scope.
+Simplified JavaScript corrects that.)"

     let block = function () {
         let t = token;
         advance("{");